 What’s better than a toy that looks like a mouse?
 A toy that moves like one.
 Modern cat toys are designed to mimic the erratic, scurrying movements of real prey, instantly grabbing your cat’s attention.
 Many of these toys are battery-operated or motion-activated, rolling, wiggling, and zipping around on their own.
 They are a perfect solution for keeping your cat entertained when you’re busy with other things.
 A toy that responds to your cat’s touch or darts out from under a blanket provides an engaging solo hunting experience that can keep them occupied and mentally sharp.

-Keep Their Brain Busy with Puzzle Toys
+Challenge Their Mind with Clever Puzzle Toys

 Cats are natural-born problem-solvers.
 In the wild, a huge part of their day is spent hunting—stalking, chasing, and figuring out how to catch their next meal.
 An indoor cat doesn’t have that same job, and that’s often where boredom can set in.
 Puzzle toys are a fantastic way to fill that void by giving their brains a much-needed workout.
 These toys challenge your cat to think, strategize, and use their paws in clever ways to earn a reward, which is usually a tasty treat or their regular kibble.
 This process mimics the challenges of finding food in nature, making their daily routine far more interesting.